LR-FHSS: Overview and Performance Analysis

-Unlike for LoRa channels, as long as the LoRa--E transmissions fall entirely in the gateway processed LoRa--E bandwidth, the packets can be demodulated.
-This means that the gateway does not need to know in advance any channel hopping sequences, nor the exact channels frequencies and bandwidths.
+Unlike for LoRa channels, as long as LR-FHSS transmissions fall entirely in the gateway processed bandwidth, the packets can be demodulated.
+This means that the gateway does not need to know in advance any channel hopping sequence, nor the exact channels frequencies and bandwidths.
 Therefore, different devices can use a different spreading bandwidth and may not all have the channel at the same frequency.
 It also implies that multiple transmitters can operate at the same time, provided they use different channel hopping sequences and the gateway is able to listen to the whole channel bandwidth at the same time.
 This increases the complexity of signal detection at the receiver, compared to LoRa.
 However, it allows hundreds of packets to be received simultaneously, which is appropriate for satellite-scale networks where the number of devices interfering within the coverage area of a gateway located at space is much greater than the number of devices found in current LoRaWAN use cases.

-LoRa--E can be used with limited support (no intra-packet hopping) for current SX1272/76 devices through a firmware update.
-In contrast, the newer SX1261, SX1262 and SX1268 modems are fully LoRa--E compatible and can take advantage of its frequency hopping modulation technique.
-Lastly, demodulation can be achieved by all V2 gateways by firmware upgrade.
+LR-FHSS can be used with limited support (no intrapacket hopping) for current SX1272/76 devices through a firmware update.
+In contrast, the newer SX1261, SX1262 and SX1268 modems are fully LR-FHSS compatible and can take advantage of its FHSS modulation.
+Lastly, demodulation of LR-FHSS signals can be achieved by all gateways using the SX1302 modem with a firmware upgrade.